Hedge Fund vs Index Fund Calculator

 Which inputs matter most

 You enter Investment Amount, Hedge Fund Gross Return %, Hedge Fund Management Fee %, Performance Fee %, and Index Fund Return %.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Flipping each value past a round threshold shows which input moves the result most.

 What's happening under the hood

-Hedge net = gross - mgmt fee - performance fee on excess.
+Hedge net = gross - mgmt fee - performance fee on the post-management return.
 Compound at net rate.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What this doesn't capture